Exact Answer: 4-7 days

 During the storage processes, you are recommended to store your mushroom under 32 degrees for a positive result.

-Lower temperature more often can lead to damage of your mushrooms while very high temperature enhances decay.
+Lower temperature more can lead to damage of your mushrooms while very high temperature enhances decay.
 This explains why it might take you long.

 Availability of power